LemonsDropsLemon/Vehicle-Locking-Script/README.md

 ```
 Locking - plays one beep
 unlocking - plays two beeps
+interior locking feature - ability to lock your car whilst inside of it with "G"
 Alarm - PLays a GTA 4 themed vehicle alarm with a timeout of 10 seconds when entering a locked vehicle
 setkeys - plays no sounds just light flashing